funkybooboo/ctf_d_tutorial/README.md

 1. Because CTFd is open source, hosting locally is 100% free.
 This allows anyone on your network to access your CTF.

-2. You can also self host publicly, but you will want your own computer to use as a server, and will need to pay if you want a domain name.
+2. You can also self host publicly, but you will want your own computer to use as a server, and will need to pay if you want a (good) domain name.
 This is also a fairly complicated option.

 3. The easist option to host publicly is through CTFd itself.
 You can get a ctfd.io URL.
 The only downside is this will cost $10 monthly.